MikheyevLab/ecology-textbook/book/content/modeling_single_population.md

 Notice that when $N$ is equal to $K$, the factor in parentheses on the right becomes $1-N/N=1-1=0$, so the whole growth term $ΔN/Δt$ becomes zero and the population stops growing.
 Thus $K$ is carrying capacity, and therefore $K=-r/s$.
 As an exercise, you might want substitute $-r/s$ for $K$ in the equation above, then simplify and see if you get the $r + sN$ formulation.

 ##Parameter combinations
 Before moving further, consider all possible combinations of the parameters, as determined by their signs.
-There are six possibilities, ignoring growth rates of exactly zero as innitely unlikely.
+There are six possibilities, ignoring growth rates of exactly zero as infinitely unlikely.

 1. $r>0, s>0 \qquad$ Orthologistic growth.
 2. $r<0, s>0 \qquad$ Orthologistic growth with an Allee point.